soda-mpc/soda-sdk/README.md

 import { encrypt } from './crypto.mjs';
 ```

 Below is an example of RSA encryption scheme.
-The code can be found in the test.cjs file, lets break it down:
+The code can be found in the test.mjs file, lets break it down:

 ```bash
 const plaintext = Buffer.from('I love soda labs');